zferentz/python-redilock/README.md

   print("I've got the lock !!")
 ```

-Once creating the lock (`my_lock` variable)  it can be used to lock different resources (or different lock, if you prefer).
+Once creating the `DistributedLock` object (`mylock` variable)  it can be used to lock different resources (or different locks, if you prefer).
 In the example above, we use a simple with-statement to lock the "my_lock" lock,  print something and unlock.
 When using this approach, the lock is always blocking - the code will wait until the lock is available.
 Note that we're using `ttl=30` which means that if our code fails or the program crashes - the lock will expire after 30 seconds.

-If you do not want to rely on the with-statement or you need better control over the lock - you can directly using `lock` and `unlock`
+If better control over the lock is needed - you can directly use the  `lock` and `unlock` methods:

 ```
 import redilock.sync_redilock as redilock